Preparing a new meal every single night can feel like a grind, but it does’t have to! Here are my tricks to make daily cooking easy.

 Do you have a couple of friends who are also struggling with getting dinner on the table every night?
 Why not start a meal swap?

-There are different ways to organize them, but the basic idea is that everyone makes a meal in bulk to share with the other members of the group.
+There are different ways to organize them, but the basic idea is that everyone makes a meal in bulk.
 Then there is a swap and everyone takes home a bunch of dishes that they didn’t have to cook to be used throughout the week!

 Now that you have a number of ideas for how to make daily cooking easier, which one are you going to try first?
 And if you have other tricks, please share them in the comments!